briangmiguel/technology-modernization-fund/README.md

 # Technology Modernization Fund
 ## https://tmf.cio.gov/

-#### The TMF is an innovative funding vehicle that gives agencies additional ways to deliver services to the American public more quickly, better secure sensitive systems and data, and use taxpayer dollars more efficiently.
+#### The TMF is an innovative investment program that gives agencies additional ways to deliver services to the American public more quickly, better secure sensitive systems and data, and use taxpayer dollars more efficiently.

 Welcome to the party! :tada: